Tenshin000/Eco3DPrint/README.md

 ## Introduction
 The advent of **3D Printing** has revolutionized manufacturing, prototyping, and personal fabrication by allowing digital models to be transformed into physical objects layer by layer.
 However, the additive **manufacturing process is inherently susceptible to physical anomalies**.
 A slight deviation in temperature, extrusion rate, or mechanical calibration can lead to catastrophic print failures.
 When a printer operates unmonitored for extended periods, these undetected failures result in a significant waste of filament materials, excessive energy consumption, and lost time.

-To mitigate this inefficiency, we must look toward modern networking paradigms.
+To mitigate this inefficiencies, we must look toward modern networking paradigms.
 The **Internet of Things** (IoT) represents the evolution of the network that extends connectivity to physical objects of daily life.
 By transforming standalone, "dumb" 3D printers into smart, interconnected assets, we can actively monitor their health and intervene dynamically before resources are wasted.

 This report presents ***<u>Eco3DPrint</u>***, *an intelligent monitoring application designed to safeguard the 3D printing process*.
 An IoT system is composed of four functional levels: devices and sensors that collect data, connectivity that allows data to travel, data processing on the cloud, and a user interface.
 The architecture is inspired to the "*Comprehensive Review on Internet of Things Applications in Power Systems*" [1](#ref1).